Harris, Clippers overcome slow start to beat Magic

+LOS ANGELES — Typically the lead runner on the Los Angeles Clippers’ four-quarter relay squad, Tobias Harris forced his team into a change of plans — and the adjustment worked out just fine Sunday.

-LOS ANGELES — Tobias Harris scored 28 points and the Los Angeles Clippers overcame a slow start to beat the Orlando Magic 106-96 on Sunday.
+Harris, one of the NBA’s top first-quarter scorers, started slow but still ended up with 28 points and the Clippers overcame a sluggish opening to beat the Orlando Magic 106-96 on Sunday.

+Harris, who entered with the fifth most first-quarter points at 286, was 0 for 6 from the field in the opening 12 minutes with zero points.

+“In all seriousness, I settle in and just take the pressure off myself with the missed shots and just focus on the team,” Harris said.

 Lou Williams added 17 points, and Danilo Gallinari and Shai Gilgeous-Alexander each had 13.
 The Clippers have won 11 consecutive games against the Magic, a streak that goes back to the 2013-14 season.